bstempi/vindinium-client/README.md

 #### Logging and Profiling
 Since the bot only has a second to respond, response times are important.
 It'd be nice to be able to see how long a bots responses are taking and where the hot-spots are.

-It would also be nice to have a feature to dump game outcomes and stas to files.
+It would also be nice to have a feature to dump game outcomes and stats to files.

 #### Multiple Game Play
 If someone wants their bot to go out and destroy everything, then they need something to run the bot in a loop.
 It'd be nice if `Main` could accept a param to tell it how many games to play.